nikfio/forex_data/README.md

 * how much history of a ticker
 * and many other parameters ...

-As of now, just [alpha-vantage](https://www.alphavantage.co/documentation/) and [polygon-io](https://polygon.io/docs/forex/getting-started) are managed.
-The intention is to make the most out of them and their free tier access to data.
+As of now, [Twelve Data](https://twelvedata.com/) is integrated for real-time market data access.
+The intention is to make the most out of their free tier access to data.
-[Twelve data](https://twelvedata.com/) interface is under development.

 ## INSTALLATION